Buyers Under-Contract Transaction Process

 - Schedule a final pre-settlement walk-through inspection.

 At this point, if everything is looking good and we are on track to go to closing, its now time to get the utilities transferred to your name.
-The Title Company usually will transfer water and sewer, but you will need to set up electric, gas, phone, cable/satellite, internet (unless these items are provided by your HOA.
+The Title Company usually will transfer water and sewer, but you will need to set up electric, gas, phone, cable/satellite, internet (unless these items are provided by the HOA).
 We have contact info for all utility companies on our Utilities Page.

 The property is now yours, so move on in and enjoy, Congrats!